awsdocs/aws-codedeploy-user-guide/doc_source/deployments-local.md

   ```

   For information about how to generate and attach an Amazon S3 bucket policy, see [Bucket Policy Examples](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html)\.
 + If you are deploying your application revision from an Amazon S3 bucket or GitHub repository, set up an IAM instance profile and attach it to the instance\.
-For information, see [Step 4: Create an IAM Instance Profile for Your Amazon EC2 Instances](getting-started-create-iam-instance-profile.md), [Create an Amazon EC2 Instance for AWS CodeDeploy \(AWS CLI or Amazon EC2 Console\)](instances-ec2-create.md), and [Create an Amazon EC2 Instance for AWS CodeDeploy \(AWS CloudFormation Template\)](instances-ec2-create-cloudformation-template.md)\.
+For information, see [Step 4: Create an IAM Instance Profile for Your Amazon EC2 Instances](getting-started-create-iam-instance-profile.md), [Create an Amazon EC2 Instance for CodeDeploy \(AWS CLI or Amazon EC2 Console\)](instances-ec2-create.md), and [Create an Amazon EC2 Instance for CodeDeploy \(AWS CloudFormation Template\)](instances-ec2-create-cloudformation-template.md)\.
 + If you are deploying your content from GitHub, create a GitHub account and a public repository\.
 To create a GitHub account, see [Join GitHub](https://github.com/join)\.
 To create a GitHub repository, see [Create a Repo](https://help.github.com/articles/create-a-repo/)\.
 **Note**
  Private repositories are not currently supported\.
 If your content is stored in a private GitHub repository, you can download it to the instance and use the `--bundle-location` option to specify its local path\.
 + Prepare the content \(including an AppSpec file\) that you want to deploy to the instance and place it on the local instance, in your Amazon S3 bucket, or in your GitHub repository\.
-For information, see [Working with Application Revisions for AWS CodeDeploy](application-revisions.md)\.
+For information, see [Working with Application Revisions for CodeDeploy](application-revisions.md)\.
 + If you want to use values other than the defaults for other configuration options, create the configuration file and place it on the instance \(`/etc/codedeploy-agent/conf/codedeployagent.yml` for Amazon Linux, RHEL, or Ubuntu Server instances or `C:\ProgramData\Amazon\CodeDeploy\conf.yml` for Windows Server instances\)\.
-For information, see [AWS CodeDeploy Agent Configuration Reference](reference-agent-configuration.md)\.
+For information, see [CodeDeploy Agent Configuration Reference](reference-agent-configuration.md)\.
 **Note**
 If you use a configuration file on Amazon Linux, RHEL, or Ubuntu Server instances, you must either:
 Use the `:root_dir:` and `:log_dir:` variables to specify locations other than the defaults for the deployment root and log directory folders\.
-Use `sudo` to run AWS CodeDeploy agent commands\.
+Use `sudo` to run CodeDeploy agent commands\.

 ## Create a Local Deployment<a name="deployments-local-deploy"></a>